On-Page SEO Services

-One of the most important aspects of on-page SEO is meta tags.
-Meta tags are snippets of text which describe the content of a particular page.
-Included in your meta tags will be a title, description and keywords.
-Although these pieces of information won’t appear on the actual web page, it helps the search engine know exactly what the content is about.
-The search engine will also check that your website content matches what you’ve described on your meta tags.
+One of our main priorities when it comes to optimising your on-page SEO is how we approach the content within your meta & body tags.
+These tags are snippets of text which describe what sort of content you can expect to read on a particular page.
+You’d probably recognise these as the organic search results that appear on Google after you’ve searched for something.
+Included in your meta tags is a title tag, meta description and a selection of qualified keywords.
+Although these pieces of information won’t appear on the actual website, it helps the search engine know exactly what the content is about and file you accordingly.
+The search engine will also check that your website content matches what you’ve described on your meta tags so we take care to ensure that the two pieces of content align.

-Once you have your meta tags in order, you need to create body tags within the content on your webpage.
-These body tags are used for the creation of headings, with the most important tag being your h1 heading tag.
-Using keywords in your body tags means that the search engine will more easily be able to understand the content of the webpage – it’s also much easier to read for potential customers when you break up text with headings.
+Once we have optimised your meta tags to ensure ultimate ranking opportunity, you get to work creating the ‘body tags’ within the content on your website.
+These body tags are implemented in your Headings, or as we more commonly know them as, your H1.
+Using keywords in your body tags means that the search engine will more easily be able to understand the content of the website & it’s also much easier for potential customers to when you break up text with headings.

 In terms of your on-page SEO, you need to make sure you take a look at the speed of your website and whether it’s mobile friendly.
 Page speed is a factor in your search engine ranking on Google and, more recently, the mobile friendliness of your website has also become a factor.
 If you have a fantastic website which is a little slow and doesn’t gel with mobile phones, it might be time to take a closer look to speed things up.